cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

 {{% pageinfo %}}

+In this tutorial, we explain how to automatically install SLURM with a script on a pre-configured Pi Cluster.

+TODO: The cluster is preconfigured with our convenient burn tool that set up tehe cluster at the time the SDCards are created with ease.

-In this tutorial, we explain how to run a Python script that automatically installs SLURM on a pre-configured Pi Cluster.
-This tutorial assumes that the user has access to all nodes (workers) and that the Pi OS is Buster.
+This tutorial assumes that the user has access to all nodes (workers) and that the RasperryOS V 10 (Buster).

 **Learning Objectives**

-* Learn how to run a Python script to install SLURM on a Pi Cluster
+* Learn how to run a script to install SLURM on a Pi Cluster
 * Test SLURM on the cluster after burning

 **Topics covered**